Don't miss out! Small business, big savings 🤑 Save 50%* Claim now

 6. Select Save

-Navigate Forced Leave with Care
+Handling Forced Annual Leave with Care

-Navigating forced annual leave management properly helps your business operations continue to run smoothly, even during shutdowns.
+Navigating forced annual leave properly helps your business operations continue to run smoothly, even during shutdowns.
 Always approach the matter with open communication and fairness to maintain a collaborative employee-employer relationship.

 You can use QuickBooks Payroll to manage and create leave requests for your employees.
 Sign up for QuickBooks Online with a free 30-day trial today.